Produce 101: Apples

 In this illustration, the coolest part is near the fan (1), and the warmest is by the door (3).

 When you’re tasting an apple, you don’t want it to be starchy or tannic.
-When apples are picked, they actually let them cure that converts the starches to sugar, so you want a crisp apple, you don’t want it mealy.
+When apples are picked, they actually let them cure, and that converts the starches to sugar, so you want a crisp apple, you don’t want it mealy.
 Look for apples that are firm and have a crisp flesh, as well as good coloring for the variety.

 If you cut your apple and you notice that it has what we call a “water pit” or a “bitter pit”, that’s indicative of chill damage somewhere along the way.

-Produce 101: Apples from Sweet to Tart
+Produce 101: Apples From Sweet to Tart

 The general rule is, tart apples are great for baking, whereas sweet apples make great hand fruit.